mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 4.0.10 =
-* Fix compatibility issue with WooCommerce where creating Kudos posts would return a 403 error
 * React-based admin pages now rewritten to TypeScript
+* Fix a compatibility issue with WooCommerce where creating campaigns would return a 403 error
+* Improve donation form look on small screens
+* Update various dependencies

 = 4.0.9 =
 * Use portal in footer for rendering modal if possible